grassrootseconomics/docs.grassecon.org/docs/commons/equity.md

 6. Financial: This working group is responsible for developing strategies financial sustainable.
 Among their primary concerns are ensuring revenue streams into the Commons

 ## Technical Specifications

 ### **Chain Specifications (CHAIN_SPEC):**

-The GEC Swap instrument as well as member accounts will be deployed on the following ledger:
+The GEC Equity instrument as well as member accounts will be deployed on the following ledger:

 #### evm:gnosis_chain:100:xdai